tomekziel/QRCoder/readme.md

 You will find a few semi-working examples in file `ColorsDemo.cs` (it generates images above).
 Pay attention to the `ColorProviders.cs` and check, where it is plugged in.

-Only two modified renderers are `AsciiQRCode.cs` (with new `GetLineByLineSource` method) and `QrCode.cs`, but most of the work is dont in semi-complete changes in `QrCodeGenerator.cs`
+Only two modified renderers are `AsciiQRCode.cs` (with new `GetLineByLineSource` method) and `QrCode.cs`, but most of the work is done in semi-complete changes in `QrCodeGenerator.cs`

 All the work is licensed under original QrCoder license and so on.
 Enjoy!